-The Company has a history of operating losses and an accumulated deficit and expects to contnue to incur losses for the foreseeable future.
+The Company has a history of operating losses and an accumulated deficit and expects to continue to incur losses for the foreseeable future.

-Since inception through March 31, 2006, the Company has incurred cumulative losses of \$47,234,675 and has never generated enough funds through operations to support its business.
+Since inception through June 30, 2006, the Company has incurred cumulative losses of \$54,816,697 and has never generated enough funds through operations to support its business.
 The Company expects to continue to incur operating losses through 2006.
-Additional capital will be required within the next sixty days in order to provide working capital requirements for the next twelve months.
+Additional capital may be required in order to provide working capital requirements for the next twelve months.
 If the Company is not successful in generating sufficient liquidity from operations or in raising sufficient capital resources on terms acceptable to the Company, this could have a material adverse effect on the Company's business, results of operations, liquidity and financial condition.